-I KNEW that I wanted to play baseball professionally from the time I was 10 years old and had realized what it felt like to drive a baseball over the fence, experience the smell of my glove when I put it up to my face, and the feel of the rush of a Saturday night game under the lights when I took the mound.
+…that I wanted to play baseball professionally from the time I was 10 years old and had realized what it felt like to drive a baseball over the fence, experience the smell of my glove when I put it up to my face, and the feel of the rush of a Saturday night game under the lights when I took the mound.
+I just knew.

-Once I experienced all of these things as well as the coaching influences I was blessed to have from a young age, I knew that I wanted to and would do everything in my power for as long as I could to make it to the big leagues and achieve that goal.
+Once I experienced all of these amazing things that baseball provides so many young kids and families, as well as the coaching influences I was blessed to have from a young age, I knew that I wanted to make it to the big leagues and that I would do whatever was necessary to achieve that goal.
 I felt such a connection to what I was doing while playing baseball.
-A big reason for this was because I was always fortunate to have the wholehearted support of my mother in my path of life and in baseball.
+One of my biggest reasons for this was because I was always fortunate to have the wholehearted support of my mother in my path of life and in baseball.
 She was always attending my games and always being the one in the stands that was ridiculously loud!
 I never remember feeling embarrassed, just proud, motivated, and appreciative of having her there watching and supporting me.
 It always felt so great to me to know she was there.

 I KNEW that if I worked as hard as I could that baseball could one day could enable me to pay for the “log cabin up north” that my mom had always told me she dreamed about having, and I really wanted to be able to buy it for her because I always felt like she deserved it so much for everything she always did for me.

 I always knew that I could be successful at baseball.
 Once I was 16 years old and hit 89mph on the radar gun as a left handed, high school junior pitcher, and had a great coach in my corner, Tom Novak, supporting me and making me really believe in myself and my potential, I came to the realization that I would be the only one that would possibly be able to stand in my way.